felixtrav/kd-pre-screen-project/README.md

 # Felix Travieso - KD Pre-screen Project

 Alright, so hi there, my name is Felix Travieso and I'm a DevOps Engineer with a background in IT and system administration.
 Although if you are reading this you might probably already have my resume, so that's nothing new.

-Thank you for taking the time to consider me for your open DevOps position.
+Thank you for taking the time to consider me to be your DevOps Engineer.

 As requested in your specifications, this repository contains my best attempt at completing the project you've outlined, and quite a fun project it's been.

 That being said, trying to finish this in the roughly 4 days I was given was proving a bit of a challenge, so I admittedly cut a few corners to turn around a product that still checks most boxes.

 ## Nitty Gritty